-Ownership of U.S. real estate by a properly structured Canadian discretionary inter-vivos trust provides another alternative.
-U.S. estate tax could be avoided since at death, the property is owned by a trust (and not the individual) which is not subject to U.S. estate tax.
-In order to avoid exposure to U.S. estate tax, the trust should purchase the property using funds provided by the individual who establishes the trust.
-Since the transfer of real property to an irrevocable trust would be considered to be a gift for U.S. gift tax purposes, it is important that the funds be transferred into the trust first before the property is purchased.
+A properly structured Canadian discretionary inter-vivos trust provides another alternative whereby U.S. estate tax could be avoided.
+That's because upon death the property is owned by a trust (and not the individual) which is not subject to U.S. estate tax.
+In order to avoid exposure to U.S. estate tax the trust should directly purchase the property using funds provided by the individual who establishes the trust.
+Since the transfer of real property to an irrevocable trust would be considered a gift for U.S. gift tax purposes, it is important that the funds be transferred into the trust first, before the property is purchased.

-One disadvantage for the Canadian trust ownership structure is that for Canadian income tax purposes, a Canadian resident trust is deemed to have disposed of all its capital property on the 21st anniversary of its creation date.
+One disadvantage of this ownership structure is that for Canadian income tax purposes, a Canadian resident trust is deemed to have disposed of all its capital property on the 21st anniversary of its creation date.
 As such, the structure only generally allows for a 21-year planning opportunity.
-It is also important to draft the terms of the trust agreement such that the gain on an eventual sale of the property is not attributed back to the settlor for Canadian income tax purposes to ensure the proper application of foreign tax credits to avoid double taxation.
+It is also important to draft the terms of the trust agreement such that the gain on an eventual sale of the property is not attributed back to the settlor for Canadian income tax purposes, and to ensure the proper application of foreign tax credits to avoid double taxation.

 Another drawback to consider is that an individual who acquires U.S. real estate using a trust should be prepared to give up both ownership and control of the real estate to the trust.
 The person funding the trust cannot be a beneficiary or the trustee of the trust.
-The individual who settled the trust would only be able to use the property as the spouse of a beneficiary of the trust or on a rental basis after the death of the spouse beneficiary.
+As such, common planning involves naming a spouse as the main beneficiary of the trust.
+The individual who settled the trust would only be able to use the property as the spouse of the beneficiary of the trust, or on a rental basis after the death of the spouse beneficiary.

-3) Ownership through a Canadian Partnership
+Ownership through a Canadian corporation